Brendan F. Sullivan

 - Employment Litigation

 - Traditional Labor Relations

 - J.D., 2005, The Catholic University of America, Columbus School of Law, cum laude

 - B.A., 2001, Boston College, cum laude

-Brendan received his law degree cum laude from the Catholic University of America and his bachelor’s degree cum laude from Boston College, where he was captain of the varsity men’s lacrosse team.
+Brendan received his law degree, cum laude, from The Catholic University of America, Columbus School of Law.
+He earned his bachelor’s degree, cum laude, from Boston College, where he was captain of the varsity men’s lacrosse team.
 Brendan still enjoys playing lacrosse, coaching his kids’ teams, biking, and spending time with family and friends.
-He currently serves on the Board of Trustees for the National Multiple Sclerosis Society, Georgia Chapter.

 Professional Affiliations and Organizations

 National Multiple Sclerosis Society – Georgia Chapter, Board of Trustees

 Association of Corporate Counsel